onosproject/device-provisioner/README.md

 > **Note**
-> onos-cli can be used to verify the first interactions of the app with onos-topo subsystem.
+> onos-cli can be used to verify the first interactions of the application with onos-topo subsystem.
 > When the app deployment becomes ready, it creates a CONTROLLER entity
 > in onos-topo to represent itself as a control plan entity.